Carolyn Caprioni, RN, BSN

 281.627.8364

 Naomi Chargois Edwards is YAP’s Southwest Regional Director of Behavioral Health Services.
-She joined YAP as a Community Living Support in 2014, and has served as Assistant Director and Program Director of Behavioral Health Services.
+She joined YAP as a Community Living Support in 2014 and has served as Assistant Director and Program Director of Behavioral Health Services.
 Naomi’s primary focus was to oversee the provision of intensive specialized services to children and youth with serious emotional disturbances in Fort Bend, Gulf Coast, and Harris County.
-She brings to YAP a diverse background of individual and group behavioral health services as well as a vision and purpose to empower youth and inspire future leaders.
+She brought to YAP a background of individual and group behavioral health services as well as a vision and purpose to empower youth and inspire future leaders.

 Kevin Faulkner